Kate Durbin: Internet and technology based projects

+In 2016, Durbin and poet Amaranth Borsuk released their collaboration Abra: A Living Text, an interactive iPad app and artist's book that is an exploration and celebration of the history and future of the book.
+The app blends ancient book technology such as cuneiform tablets with modern references such as emojis.
+Durbin told Vice's Creator's Project that ABRA is: "a touch-based 'magical poetry instrument/spellbook' that creates a 'new way for regular people and poets alike to create and enjoy poetry in the era of the Internet and smartphones.'
+The app won the 2017 international Turn on Literature Prize for electronic literature.

 Personal life

-Durbin has spoken about her childhood upbringing in restrictive fundamentalist Christianity, where she was pulled out of school to homeschool, although she says she "did not do much schoolwork" and was "a feral child."
+Durbin has spoken about her childhood upbringing in fundamentalist Evangelical Christianity, where she was pulled out of school to homeschool, although she says she "did not do much schoolwork" and was "a feral child."
 It was during her childhood that she became interested in popular culture as a "window into the world" outside her home.